TNG/value-provider/README.md

 -Dvalue.provider.factory.reference.date.time=2021-06-04T15:28:34.004
 ```

-Note that seed values relate to individual test classes and methods, even if it they have been run in a CI build together with other tests.
+Note that seed values relate to individual test classes and methods, even if they have been run in a CI build together with other tests.
 Thus, it is sufficient to rerun the individual test in order
 to reproduce the failure.

 ### Reproducible ValueProviders